firstdraft/appdev-lessons/README.md

  1. The README for the Gitpod project should be reduced.
 All instructions should be contained in the lesson.

  1. Once the lesson is copied onto learn, you need to do a Ctrl+F to look for any `![` or `assets`, which indicate images.
 These images need to be dragged and dropped into those locations.
 Possibly add `{: .bleed-full }` to make it wide.
-Once the images are added, go back to this repository and comment out the old image path and add in the new drag-n-dropped URL.
+Once the images are added, go back to this repository and comment out the old image path in the lesson and add in the new drag-n-dropped URL.

 ## List of Prepared Lessons